Plunging yields force investors and Fed to rethink strategy

 Rosengren even floated the idea that the Fed “could buy a broader set of assets,” though he offered no specifics.
 Japan’s central bank has bought a chunk of that country’s stocks.

-He also mentioned the possibility of the Fed cutting its short-term rate into negative territory, as the European Central Bank and Bank of Japan, among others, have done.
-Chairman Jerome Powell and other Fed officials have rejected that option, though Neel Kashkari, president of the Minneapolis Fed, has said it shouldn’t be ruled out.
+He also mentioned the possibility of the Fed cutting its short-term rate into negative territory, as the European Central Bank and Bank of Japan have done.
+Chairman Jerome Powell and several other Fed officials have rejected that option for now.

 “Such a policy would not be particularly successful in stimulating economic activity,” Rosengren said.